-Join in with our Schools campaign; you can help by holding your own event, embracing one of our fundraising ideas, or selecting us as your Charity of the Year partner.
+Join in with our Schools 2018-19 campaign supported by Gullivers Sports Travel; you can help by holding your own event, taking part in a fundraising challenge or selecting us as your Charity of the Year partner.
 We’ve got lots of options and are on hand to support you.

 Our Schools campaign is an exciting initiative where students can wear Wooden Spoon O’Neills rugby socks for a match and help to raise vital funds for local children!

 Henry Kirchner Head of Sales & Partnerships at Gullivers Sports Travel said; “We are delighted to be supporting Wooden Spoon, the children’s charity of rugby, with their Schools campaign.
 The simple act of wearing the distinctive Wooden Spoon socks will help many children and young people with disabilities or facing disadvantage in the UK and Ireland.
 We encourage all schools, colleges and educational institutions to join in and help to make a difference locally.”

 In the 2017-18 season, some of the many schools “playing their socks off for charity” have included: King’s School, Macclesfield; Millfield, Somerset; Portsmouth Grammar School; Terrington Hall, York; Cundall Manor School, North Yorkshire; Harrow, Harrow on the Hill; Sevenoaks School, Kent; Tonbridge School, Kent; Caterham School, Surrey; Wellington College, Berkshire; Queen Elizabeth’s Hospital, Bristol; Uppingham School, Rutland; Falcons Prep School, London; Latymer Upper, London; Cardinal Newman; Gordon’s School, Surrey; Wisbech Grammar School, Cambridgeshire; Llanishen High School, Cardiff.